November 1988 – May 1995

 I tried to be as creative as I could with the show.
 One week, when I was going to air a concert in the final hour from the Indigo Girls live in Athens, Georgia, I decided we would spend the two hours before the concert driving to Athens.
 So we had the sound of the interior of a car in the background every time we would talk and also played a lot of songs about being on the road.
 We even had a couple of segments I had taped with co-workers from KLRA, pretending to be convenience store workers or cops.
 It worked out pretty well, especially because Thad, Jimmy and Jody played along so well.
 Then at the third hour we arrived in Athens and went to the concert.
 It was one of my few attempts at theater of the mind radio, using sound effects like an old radio drama.

-On April 2, 1990, KABF got national attention when it was profiled on the NBC Nightly News.
-It’s incredible seeing the iconic Tom Brokaw say in his introduction, “this is a station with a sound quite unlike any other.”
+On April 2, 1990, KABF got national attention when it was profiled on NBC Nightly News.
+It’s incredible seeing the iconic anchor Tom Brokaw say in his introduction, “this is a station with a sound quite unlike any other.”
 That’s not entirely true, however.
 There were other public radio stations around the country with blocks of eclectic programming similar to what KABF was doing, although perhaps what seemed interesting to NBC were the unique characters who made up the station.
 A producer said they were inspired to do the piece after reading an Arkansas Times article (which you can read on the link as a PDF) which had come out in February 1989.
 All these years later, it’s amazing seeing KABF captured in that moment in time.

 The network sent reporter Bob Dotson to Little Rock, who spent a week at the station filming hours of footage.
 I wasn’t included in the report, but saw some of the reporting being done by Dotson and his crew.
 The piece is centered around Flap Jones, host of Not Necessarily Nashville, who would often be at the station with her young daughters.
 It also features the late Mr. Lee, who hosted the extremely popular Traffic Jam blues show.
 Station Manager and jazz host John Cain is shown getting a blast of feedback as the reporter says “few of them had experience in radio before.”
 The report also shows Randy Wright and Mark Oswald, hosts of Nothin’ But A House Party, which proceeded my show on Saturday nights.

 Going to school two hours away from Little Rock cut in to how often I could host Radios In Motion.
-I was also working for commercial radio stations in Jonesboro during this time, which made it even harder to get home.
+I was also working for commercial radio stations in northeast Arkansas during this time, which made it even harder to get home.
 During much of this period Louisa Rook did the show, with me coming back to do it about once a month.

 When I transferred to the University of Arkansas at Little Rock in 1993, I resumed the show with a new zeal.
 I had just finished an internship at the C-SPAN cable network in Washington, DC and while living there became a big listener of legendary alternative rock station 99.1 WHFS.
 You can hear an aircheck of that station, which I recorded in 1993, and read more about it on my C-SPAN page.
 WHFS was the first commercial alternative station I had ever heard and it was a huge influence.
 Hearing the style and attitude of this station gave me new ideas for how I could do my own show.
 Sadly, many years after I left Washington, new corporate owners for WHFS changed the format after several decades of being progressive or alternative rock.
 The call letters (which stood for High Fidelity Stereo) were eventually picked up by another station, but it is certainly not the same.